ETHZ-RobotX/smb_docker/README.md

 There are two ways to run the Docker container.
 Choosing which one to use depends on how you want to use the GUI application.

+If you have a Linux machine and want to display the GUI application on your screen directly, you can use X11 forwarding.
+If you are using Windows or Mac, you should use VNC to access the GUI application.

 ### Running the container with X11 forwarding enabled

 > [!IMPORTANT]